 Arjuna: Krishna, what one should learn from this cash transaction?

-Krishna: Arjuna, From 1st April cash transactions must be done very cautiously.
+Krishna: Arjuna, cash transactions must be done very cautiously.
 Gifts etc. amounting to more than Rs 2 Lakhs received in cash may attract penalty.
-This will affect Jwellers, Hospitals, builders, persons who carry business in cash.
+This will affect Jewellers, Hospitals, builders, persons who carry business in cash.
 Further cash purchases or expenses above Rs 10,000 may be levied a penalty, earlier the limit was Rs.
 20000.
 Transactions must be done through banks only.
 The provisions of the law are also getting very strict.
 The government is bringing strict action on Black money and unaccounted income.
-Information must also be given of the cash transactions that happened during the demonetization.
 Everyone must incur transactions of cash after understanding the provisions of cash transactions.
 Hence from now tax payer should obey the law and if he does not then he might have to face problem in the future.